DanNixon/Cirno/README.md

 On the other hand there is a strong argument against use of FreeRTOS with Arduino libraries, since thread safety is pretty non existent.

-By default only the bare minimum hardware is supported, i.e. GLCD, RGB LEDs and buttons.
-This is partially to keep the binary size as low as possible and partially to keep the code down to the bare minimum.

 Libraries
 ---------